 On the southside of Bormio, the Bormio Ski 3000 ski area is popular with local snowboarders.
-Also known as Vallecetta or Cima Bianca, it has 14 pistes served by 11 lifts accessing a maximum descent of 1775m.
+Also known as Vallecetta or Cima Bianca, it has 14 pistes totaling 63km that are served by 11 lifts accessing a maximum descent of 1775m.
 Although there is big vertical possible, just like the other local ski areas, most snowboarders spend the day lapping the top half of the mountain.
+The ski area has an unusually tall and skinny profile that is well suited for intermediate snowboarders.
+Make sure to watch out for "skiwegs/sciisticos" which are not maintained and have avalanche risk.

-The Bormio Ski 3000 ski area is interconnected by free ski bus (and ski pass) with Santa Caterina ski area to the southeast and with Cima Piazzi ski area to the northwest.
+The Bormio Ski 3000 ski area is interconnected by free ski bus (and ski pass) with Santa Caterina ski area (20 min) to the southeast and with Cima Piazzi ski area (15km) to the northwest.
+It runs infrequently so make sure to check the schedule ahead of time.
 The best Bormio 3000 snowboarding is during the months of January and February.

 Overall, Bormio Ski 3000 is the 7th most popular snowboard & freeride destination of all 57 snowboarding resorts in Italy.
 Several of the better snowboarding resorts are nearby Bormio Ski 3000 including Santa Caterina Valfurva and Cima Piazzi.